muskan3018/City-Hopper/README.md

 # City-project
-An app to plan tour of a day
+An app to plan tour for your day and customized based on your liking with integrated maps and routes.